Limerr857/Application_suite/README.md

 5. When you get the encrypted message, follow the same steps as above.

 #### Gambler:
-Gamble away all your shmeckles (inapp currency) with this fantastic applet.
+Gamble away all your shmeckles (in app currency) with this fantastic applet.
 More modes will be added soon.

 Guesser: Guess the number!
 If you fail, you lose. but there are some tasty prices if you win!